 A Dutch surgeon who was disciplined for medical negligence has scored a victory in an unprecedented “right to be forgotten” case that sought to have certain links and information about her stricken from Google search results.

 Why?
 It looks like after an appeal, the original suspension was reduced to a lesser conditional suspension.
-Unfortunately, the outdated information is still available in Google’s search results.
+Unfortunately, the now-outdated information is still available in Google’s search results.

 Relevant or misleading?